Jewelry design classes curriculum

 - Explain the basic principles governing the design and production of jewelry items.

-- Identify and describe the equipment and tools used to make and repair jewelry, including hand tools, soldering equipment, workshop supplies, and safety equipment, and identify the retailers and wholesalers from which such items may be obtained.
+- Identify and describe the equipment and tools used to make and repair jewelry and identify the retailers and wholesalers from which such items may be obtained.

-- Identify and describe both basic and advanced techniques used to make and repair jewelry.
+- Identify and describe both basic and advanced techniques used to make jewelry.

 Pursue a rewarding career in jewelry design and repair